The General Practitioners

 GP Registrars, Trainees and Students

 Our practice is a training practice.
-Our trainees are fully qualified doctors and already have a great deal of hospital experience, but are learning the specialised additional skills required to practice as an independent GP.
+Our Registrars (trainees) are fully qualified doctors and already have a great deal of hospital experience, but are learning the specialised additional skills required to practice as an independent GP.
 They are attached to a nominated trainer.
 The approved GP Trainer at Gold Street is Dr Richard Boyce, although most of our GPs assist with training or tutorials.
 Training practices and training GPs have to meet and maintain compliance with approved national criteria.

 We also have medical students from Cambridge University Medical School attached to our practice for short periods.
 The surgery also provides training placements for Physicians' Associates students from Anglia Ruskin University.
 If you do not wish to have a student present during your consultation, please inform the reception staff prior to seeing the doctor.

 Medical Audit and national studies